tjclement/ecsc23-badge/writeups/chall2.md

 ## Challenge 2

-In this chall, the flag is protected by a check that is never true:
+In this chall, the flag is protected by a check that is never false:

 ```c
   volatile bool check = true;